m-nash/typespec/packages/http-client-csharp/generator/docs/Efv2.md

 T-shirt Estimate XL

 In this phase we modify the existing out of proc generator to instead of emitting code files to disk write an alloy component representation to disk.
 This could then be loaded back in by the emitter, used to construct all the alloy components in memory, and finally send that to EFv2 to write out the *.cs files.
 Anyone composing or extending would be able to do so as if there was no out of proc step.
-This phase would eliminate Gap [1](#gap1) and [2](#gap2) while only requiring us to do Work [6](#work6) and [7](#work7).
+This phase would eliminate Gap [1](#gap1) and [2](#gap2) while only requiring us to do Work [6](#work6), [7](#work7), and [9](#work9).

+One caveat with 9 is that since alloy lets you drop strings of any format in any slot we can't know exactly what was dropped in and would fall back to garbage in garbage out for those sections of the code.

 ```mermaid
 sequenceDiagram